svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-8.md

 6. Save the screen.
 Select **Save Screen**.

-   IMPORTANT: If you do not save the screen, you loose all your widgets.
+   IMPORTANT: If you do not save the screen, you lose all your widgets.